franciscoengenheiro/concurrent-problem-sets/README.md

 [Tests](src/test/kotlin/pt/isel/pc/problemsets/set2/CyclicBarrierTests.kt)

 #### Description
-A [CycleBarrier](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CyclicBarrier.html) is a syncronization mechanism that allows a set of threads to wait for each other to reach a common barrier point.
+A [CycleBarrier](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CyclicBarrier.html) is a synchronization mechanism that allows a set of threads to wait for each other to reach a common barrier point.
 If provided, a `Runnable` task is executed once the last thread in the set arrives at the barrier.